vkurpmax/Manipulator-Robot/LOG.md

 ## 20230401
 - I try to convert all code from last year project (in C++) to python for this project.
+- I use SSH to connect to Raspberry pi.
+- I use VNC to connect to Raspberry pi.